zerothstack/zeroth/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* Ubiquits, please ask in the [Gitter Channel][gitter] discussion list or [StackOverflow][stackoverflow] with the tag `ubiquits`.
-Please note that Ubiquits is still in early developer preview, and the core team's capacity to answer usage questions is limited.
+If you have questions about how to *use* Zeroth, please ask in the [Gitter Channel][gitter] discussion list or [StackOverflow][stackoverflow] with the tag `zeroth`.
+Please note that Zeroth is still in early developer preview, and the core team's capacity to answer usage questions is limited.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by